pypeit/PypeIt/doc/cookbook.rst

   - Invariably something will be out of date.
 When you see an egregious example, please holler on GitHub or Slack

-Finally, not that before you keep going, you should have already done the following:
+Finally, note that before you keep going, you should have already done the following:

     #. **Check that PypeIt can reduce your observations:**  See the list of
        supported :doc:`spectrographs`.